BBQ tips for summer grilling (like a pro)

 Protect your deck and home

 Fire is a powerful force, and it’s good to be covered in case of backyard accidents.
-Luckily BCAA offers customized home insurance policies for homeowners, renters and more.
-Members save up to 20%.
+Luckily BCAA offers customized home insurance policies for homeowners, condo, renters and more.
+Members can save up to 20%.
 So, you can safely grill with confidence all summer long.